GRFU Safeguarding Manager: Tracy Sparrow

 Play It Safe Course

-- Recognise their role in safeguarding and protecting children and vunerable adults.
+Recognise their role in safeguarding and protecting children and vulnerable adults.

 To organise a course at your club please contact your local RDO or myself.